 National Institute of Mental Health James S. Jackson Memorial Award

-The National Institute of Mental Health (NIMH) is pleased to announce that Lisa Bowleg, Ph.D., M.A., has been selected as the 2023 James S. Jackson Memorial Award winner.
-The NIMH James S. Jackson Memorial Award was established in 2021 to honor outstanding researchers who have demonstrated exceptional individual achievement and leadership in mental health disparities research, community engagement, and mentorship.
+The National Institute of Mental Health (NIMH) is pleased to announce that Anna Lau, Ph.D., has been selected as the 2024 James S. Jackson Memorial Award winner.
+The NIMH James S. Jackson Memorial Award was established in 2021 to honor outstanding researchers who have demonstrated exceptional achievement in minority mental health and mental health disparities research, community engagement, and mentorship.

 Nominee description

-NIMH seeks nominations from the field for exceptional intramural and extramural minority mental health and mental health disparities researchers who exemplify:
+NIMH seeks nominations from the field for exceptional minority mental health and/or mental health disparities researchers who exemplify:

-- Scholarship: Demonstrate outstanding individual achievements in mental health disparities and minority mental health research of exceptional quality, originality, innovation, and significant impact on the field to situate the candidate as a leader among peers.
-Demonstrate excellence in research and knowledge in mental health disparities and minority mental health.
+• Scholarship: Demonstrate outstanding achievements in minority mental health and/or mental health disparities research of exceptional quality, originality, innovation, and significant impact on the field to situate the candidate as a leader among peers.

-- Community, inclusivity, and outreach: Demonstrate commitment to community outreach and presents a trajectory of recognized community engagement activities.
-The ideal candidate has contributed to and embodies the spirit of diversity and inclusion and has contributed significantly to the field.
+• Community service, inclusivity, and outreach: Demonstrate commitment to community outreach and presents a trajectory of recognized community engagement activities that embodies the spirit of diversity and inclusion.
+If applicable, seeks guidance from community partners at multiple stages of research.

 Nomination criteria